Four Tips I Learned at the Mouse House

 I now realize that it was a mistake and I should make an impact in the role I had instead of seeking something that was totally out of my grasp.
 This lesson has served me well as an entrepreneur to understand not to bite off more than I could chew.

 As I look back over my seven amazing years with Disney, I realize that distance gives perspective.
 I learned many lessons during my tenure at Disney.
 As I reflect, I now realize that leadership is the right activity at the right time for the right reason and has nothing to do with achieving a position.
 I believe that as an emerging leader, one can become intoxicated with the vertical ascension of one’s career and lose sight daily executing important tasks on a horizontal level.

 As businesses globally are transforming and adapting at the speed of light, emerging leaders are being invited to evaluate their aspirations for capturing the brass ring.
 In my formative years at Disney, I realize that I was preoccupied with impressing people in authority instead of producing work that left an indelible imprint.
 If you are an emerging leader, listen up, surrounding yourself with men and women who understand the culture of your company, how to execute most effectively, and stay on the cutting edge will accelerate you faster than anything else.

-I wish that I had an emerging leader whisperer twenty years ago that could’ve open my head and inserted the micro-chip on how to lead brilliantly.
+I wish that I had an emerging leader whisperer twenty years ago that could’ve opened my head and inserted the microchip on how to lead brilliantly.
 Well, I am sharing with you to collapse timeframes in your learning curves and increase your chances to see emerging leadership differently and lead your field of endeavor.